Ringneck snake - Diadophis punctatus

 • Feed on earthworms and small amphibians

 • While ringneck snakes do have fangs at the back of their jaw, they cannot generally open their mouths wide enough to bite a human with those fangs.
 They also almost never try to bite and even if they were able to connect with their fangs, their venom is so mild, that it would feel most like a sweat bee sting.
-However, ringnecks do try to convince potential predators that they are dangerous, by exposing the the warning colors of their bellies when disturbed.
+However, ringnecks do try to convince potential predators that they are dangerous, by exposing the yellow and red warning colors of their bellies when disturbed.
 They will typically also roll their tails into a tight spiral to better display it's red ventral color.